Quasi-static crack front deformations in cohesive materials: Deformations of a crack front encountering an obstacle

-Indeed, we saw in Section~\ref{subsec:FrontDeformations_Strength} that a finite process zone size leads to an overall increase of the amplitude of the front deformations.
-In that case, the front deformations are concentrated along the obstacles edges (see Fig~\ref{fig:FrontDeformation_Strength_ProcessZone}), as observed in the experiments of \cite{chopin_crack_2011}.
 The experimental front profile is best fitted by our model (see dashed yellow line of Fig~\ref{fig:FrontDeformation_Strength_ProcessZone}) for a process zone size $\omega_0 \simeq 2.7 d = 54\mathrm{\mu m}$, a strength contrast $\Delta \sigmac/\sigmac^0 = 1.65$ and a process zone size contrast $\Delta \omega/\omega_0 = 2.5$, which are equivalent to a toughness contrast $\Delta \KIc/\KIc^0 = 2.9$.
 The size of the process zone $\omega_0 \simeq 54\mathrm{\mu m}$ is compatible with values of the adhesive length of soft materials \citep{creton_fracture_2016}.
 Moreover, our measurements yield a value of toughness contrast similar to that of \cite{chopin_crack_2011} based on LEFM.
 This was somehow expected as, in the case of the single obstacle, the amplitude of the front deformations is mostly controlled by the toughness contrast $\Delta \KIc/\KIc^0$ when $\omega_0 \simeq 54 \mathrm{\mu m} \ll \Delta L \simeq 22 \mathrm{mm}$ (see Section~\ref{subsec:FrontDeformations_Mixed}).
-Our first-order theory leads nonetheless to the same underestimation of the actual toughness contrast $\Delta \KIc/\KIc^0 = 5-9$, and a derivation of our model at second order in the front perturbations $\delta$ would be required for a better match.
+Promising directions for a better match of the experimental data would consist in accounting for the influence of the finite thickness of the PDMS block, and second-order terms.
+Following the theory of \cite{legrand_coplanar_2011}, the former effect is expected to be rather small in the experiments of \citep{chopin_crack_2011}, as the thickness of the PDMS block ($h \simeq 10\mathrm{mm}$) is much larger than the defect width ($d \simeq 20\mathrm{\mu m}$).
+On the contrary, the influence of second-order terms could be meaningful as the toughness contrast between the matrix and the obstacle is rather large ($\Delta \KIc/\KIc^0 = 5-9$), and they have been shown to reduce significantly crack front deformations even for contrasts as small as $1$ \citep{vasoya_experimental_2016}.
+Note that mixed mode effects due to a friction-induced shear loading can be observed in the experimental setup of \cite{chopin_crack_2011}, and may also explain some discrepancies between the experimental observations and the theoretical predictions.